yomidevs/yomitan/README.md

 To further enhance your Yomitan experience, it's worth [integrating with Anki](./docs/anki-integration.md), a spaced-repetition flashcard program to help solidify the words you encounter.

+## Changes

-## Major Updates
+Major changes:

 - Completed the Manifest V2 → V3 transition, [read why here!](https://developer.chrome.com/blog/resuming-the-transition-to-mv3/).
 - Switched to using ECMAScript modules and npm-sourced dependencies.
 - Implemented an end-to-end CI/CD pipeline.
 - Switched to standard testing frameworks, vitest and playwrights.

-In addition, we are beginning to make important bug fixes and minor enhancements:
+In addition, we have made important bug fixes and minor enhancements:

-- Improve dictionary import speeds by 2x~10x.
+- Improved dictionary import speeds by 2x~10x.
-- Add functionality to import/export multiple dictionaries, enabling portability across devices.
+- Added functionality to import/export multiple dictionaries, enabling portability across devices.
 - And [more](https://github.com/themoeway/yomitan/pulls?q=is%3Apr+is%3Amerged+-label%3Aarea%2Fdependencies+-label%3Akind%2Fmeta).

-Since the owner requested forks be uniquely named, we have chosen a new name, _yomitan_. (_-tan_ is an honorific used for anthropomorphic moe characters.)
-While we've made some substantial changes, the majority of the extension's functionality is thanks to hard work of foosoft and numerous other open source contributors from 2016-2023.
+Since the owner requested forks be uniquely named, we have chosen a new name, _Yomitan_. (_-tan_ is an honorific used for anthropomorphic moe characters.)
+While we have made some substantial changes, the majority of the extension's functionality is thanks to hard work of foosoft and numerous other open source contributors from 2016-2023.

 ## Contributing